team-pp-studio/VoiceTuber/README.md

 1. Draw the streamer a asset or shirt decal in browser. (will be approved by the streamer before being uploaded.)
 2. Move the vtuber or chat tts anywhere on the screen.

-- [ ] Transparency for OBS so users will not need a green/blue background and can use all colors in the PNG model

 10\.
 Build Instructions
 -----------------------